EFSA223/MS_Final_Project/README.md

 - Give more [information](http://autobusbedrijf.org/media/2020/02/orario-salida-rutanan.pdf) abbout the route and prices
 - Show some point of interest

 ## 2. Architectural Walking Guide
+Willemstad, Curaçao has been on the World Heritage List since December 1997.
+There is an [analogue guide](https://www.curacaoinfo.org/media/uploads/2015/07/15/CTB_Walkingguide_2015.pdf) of the city with walking routes to admire the architecture.
+I like to make this guide digital together with all the others [monuments (Lánthùisnan)](https://monumentenzorg.cw/lanthuisnan-di-korsou/) on the island so that it becomes more accessible to more people.

+### Challenges
+- Digitaze the Walking route
+- Higlight routes
+- Navigate the route
+- Show different picture of the monuments
+- Give information ot the monuments

 ## 3. Traffic accidents from Curaçao or The Netherlands